bkniffler/express-sequelize-user/README.md

 # express-sequelize-user
-Expose sequelize query functions in express requests that inject the current user in returned objects
+Expose sequelize query functions in express requests that inject the current user in returned objects.
+Should work with findAll, findById, findOne, findOrInitialize, findOrCreate, create, build.

 ## Install
 ```shell